CMLab-Korea/Awesome-3D-Low-Level-Vision/README.md

 ## 📄 Paper List

-We categorize recent 3D-LLV papers by methodology:
+We categorize recent 3D LLV papers by methodology (up to February 5, 2026):

 ## 4.Low-Level Vision For Robust 3D Rendering